Home » Our Academy » Attendance

 If you fail to notify us of the reason for your child’s absence, it will be recorded as unauthorised.

-Where the academy has cause for concern about the reason for a pupil’s absence, staff may seek additional information or evidence from parents/carers, and/or make a home visit to verify the reason.
+Where the academy has cause for concern about the actual reason for a pupil’s absence, staff may seek more

 Attending school every day helps children and young people maximise their learning and enjoy the benefits of their education.
 It really does make a difference.